Skip to main content

 hubify report api-error-handling --result success

-# Report with improvement suggestion
+# Report with an improvement suggestion

 hubify report api-error-handling \